Colin Archer: Career

 Archer designed his vessels in the workroom of his residence at Tollerodden.
 Before he started building sailboats, he studied the work of Fredrik Henrik af Chapman and especially his displacement curve.
 He also studied John Scott Russell's theories.
 His first boats were designed with a combination of Chapman's displacement parabola curve and Scott Russell's positioning of midship section (defined as section with widest beam) that was well aft of amidships and with sharp bow waterlines.
 Based on this, Archer started to reform the pilot boat design in 1872.

 In 1892 several of his pilot-boats rescued fishing boats in a severe off shore gale on the southeast coast of Norway, and after a design competition, he received an order to design a rescue boat for the Norwegian Society for Sea Rescue (Norsk Selskab til Skibbrudnes Redning).
 This 47-foot boat proved so seaworthy that 33 were built, giving Archer and his shipyard a reputation for durable and safe ships.

 After the pilot boat had shown its seaworthiness, all other boat builders started to copy Archer's lines and building method.
 The boats became referred to as a Colin Archer or Colin Archer-type no matter who designed or built them.

-In a career that lasted until he closed his business at the age of 78, Archer built about 200 boats, 120 with ballast keels.
-His designs were also built at other yards, totaling about 50 in his lifetime.
+In a career that lasted until he ended his business at the age of 78, Archer built about 200 boats, 120 with ballast keels.
+His designs were also built at other yards, totaling about 50 during his lifetime.
 Archer built about 120 double-enders, but thousands have since been built worldwide.
 Boats are still (2017) being built and labelled Colin Archer-type.
-35 of his boats are still sailing today.
+35 of his boats are still sailing.

 Archer also became famous for his ships, especially the polar ship Fram.

 Naval architect with ship yard

-In 1872 Archer wanted to share his knowledge on ship and boat design.
+In 1872 Archer wanted to share his knowledge of ship and boat design.
 He published a 29-page design lecture that included Fredrik Henrik af Chapman's and John Scott Russell's theories.
 This was also good advertising for him that soon gave him orders.

-Fueled by his belief in 1873 that shipbuilding is more lucrative than building boats, in 1874, Archer and investors founded the shipyard "Laurvig Strandværft" in Rekkevik in the Larvik fjord.
-At its start, Archer was a 30% owner in his shipyard.
+Based on his belief in 1873 that shipbuilding is more lucrative than building boats, in 1874, Archer and investors founded the shipyard "Laurvig Strandværft" in Rekkevik in the Larvik fjord.
+At its start, Archer was a 30% owner of the shipyard.
 Rekkevik lies 3 km from the inner harbour of Larvik where his boatyard was situated at Tollerodden.
 One of the part owners of the shipyard was a ship owner and ordered the first ship.
 In 1886 Archer became sole owner of the shipyard.